*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

 NOTE: As the charge of the molecular ion is +1, the M+ (molecular ion) m/z ratio basically informs us of the mass of the molecule.

-NOTE: The M+ peak is furthest to the right of the mass spectra as the peaks on the left are broken fragments of the molecular ion.
+NOTE: The M+ peak is furthest to the right of the mass spectra (highest mass to charge ratio) as the peaks on the left are broken fragments of the molecular ion.

-NOTE: The mass-to-charge of the unknown molecular ion and the original unknown molecule is essentially the same because the difference is only the mass of one electron.
+NOTE: The molecular mass of the unknown molecular ion (M+) and the original unknown molecule is essentially the same because the difference is only the mass of one electron.
 An electron’s mass is very small and thus is negligible.

 Now let’s move on and explore some fundamentals in interpreting mass spectrometry data.